mpark673/Data_Course_PARK/README.md

 # Welcome to my Github Repository.
 This README contains information about my uploaded assignments.
-Assingnment 1 has been uploaded, which was updating and commiting files to this github page 10 times.
+Assignment 1 has been uploaded, which was downloading the Data_Course files from Dr. Zahn's page and uploading them to my page.
+I also commited files to this page 10 times to complete the assignment.